-Photographs for Awards Ceremony Brochure: Each nomination packet shall include at least six 4" x 6" photographs for use in the Secretary of Defense Environmental Awards ceremony brochure and other promotion of awards.
+Photographs for Awards Brochure: Each nomination packet should include at least six 4" x 6" photographs for use in the Secretary of Defense Environmental Awards Brochure and other promotion of awards.
 For individual and team nominations, Military Departments and Defense Agencies are encouraged to include photographs of the nominated individual or team.
-Provide these photographs separately from the narrative in .jpg electronic format with a minimum resolution of 300 dots per inch (dpi) and not more than 2MB per image.
+Provide these photographs separately from the narrative in .jpg electronic format with a minimum resolution of 300 dpi and not more than 2MB per photo.

-Photograph Captions: Each photograph must be accompanied by a three-sentence caption (not imbedded in the photo) in a Microsoft Word format that illustrates the nominee's performance in the submitted award category, suitable for direct importation into a brochure.
-Submit the photo captions separately from the narrative.
+Photograph Captions: Each photograph must be accompanied by a three-sentence caption (not embedded in the photo) in a Microsoft Word format that illustrates the nominee's performance in the submitted award category, suitable for direct importation into a brochure.
+Submit the photo captions in a separate Microsoft Word document from the narrative.
+The captions may be edited by ODUSD(I&E) for style and size to fit into the awards brochure and other outreach materials.

-Logo: Each nomination packet shall include a high-quality 300 dpi image of the nominee's activity logo that is in .jpg electronic format and does not exceed 2MB.
+Logo: Each nomination packet should include a high-quality 300 dpi image of the nominee's activity logo that is in .jpg electronic format and does not exceed 2MB.